cesardecasas/P3/README.md

 ### User Stories

-* Users should be able to create an account and profile.
+* Users will be able to create an account and profile.
-* Users should be able to create a task board.
+* Users will be able to create a task board.
-* Users should be able to create multiple tasks, in the board.
+* Users will be able to create multiple tasks, in the board.
-* Users should be able to track the status of the task/tasks.
+* Users will be able to track the status of the task/tasks.

 ### Credits